js-questions/jsquestions-server/README.md

 npm run db:seed
 ```

 Populate the database with mock data.
+All mock files are inside of /database/mocks.